ntamas/cl1/doc/cmdline/description.rst

 on, such confidence values will simply be called *edge weights* and the above mentioned quality measure will be referred to as *cohesiveness*.

-Cluster ONE essentially looks for groups of high cohesiveness.
+ClusterONE essentially looks for groups of high cohesiveness.
 This is achieved by adopting a greedy strategy: starting from a single seed vertex (or a small set of vertices that are strongly bound together), one can extend the group step by step with new vertices so that the newly added vertex always increases